micha/resty/README.markdown

 Query Strings For GET Requests
 ------------------------------

 Since the path parameter is URL encoded, the best way to send query parameters in GET requests is by using curl's commnand line arguments.
-For example, to make a GET request like `GET /Something?foo=bar&baz=baf` you would do:
+For example, to make a GET request to `/Something?foo=bar&baz=baf` you would do:

       GET /Something -d foo=bar -d baz=baf -G